padraigfl/subtitle-ssa/README.md

   start: 123, // start time of subtitle in milliseconds
   end: 456, // end time
-  text: 'text', // the text displayed for the subtitle }
+  text: 'text', // the text displayed for the subtitle
+  secondaryText: 'subtext', // text for displaying subtitles in a separate format }
 ```

 It should be pretty easy to readapt for any other format if required.
 I may write up some gists to copy and paste for modules such as subtitles-parser.
 An optional fourth attribute exists for the ability to add captions, notes and secondary subtitle tracks; it will be styled under the name 'secondary'

+## Concessions

+- Due to the considerable additional overhead involved, general styles are not preserved.
+- As this project stems from a project revolving around merging subtitle files, there are two lines of code which are specifically related to accommodating that but hopefully have other use cases
+- Subtitles must be already in UTF-8 format, they seem to work regardless with latin alphabet characters if not but anything else is a wildcard

+## Contribution Notes

+- I don't really expect anyone to but if they do, please flag an issue first and I'll get back within a day
+- When flagging an issue, please inform me of the subtitle file which failed and what the possible causes may have been
+- Ideas for extra functionality and more optimised code are very strongly encouraged!

 ## Thanks